department-of-veterans-affairs/vex/README.md

 ## VEx
+Rule-based NLP systems require an extensive lexicon in order to discover concepts in clinical text.
+Depending on the task, this lexicon may be relatively simple to develop.
+However, challenges in developing a lexicon resulting from the varying nature of clinical text includes misspellings, abbreviations, and little-known synonyms.
+Discovering additional representations of these terms can increase an NLP system's coverage and speed up the development process.

+This module is meant to help discover new lexical variants of any concept.
+It is not meant to be an automated part of a pipeline, but rather a toolkit to help the system developer come up with an extensive lexicon.

 If using this library, please cite:

 Chapman AB, Alba PR, Bucher BT, Duvall SL, Patterson OV. **A User-Friendly Interface for Concept Dictionary Expansion Using Word Embeddings and SNOMED-CT**.
 In: *AMIA Annu Symp Proc*.
 2018.

+See LexDiscoverDemo.ipynb for an example walkthrough.

 ### Getting Started